TriviumGames/CueScript/README.md

 There are three special types of cues, which are fundamental to the scripting language itself.
 Everything else is just application specific subsystems.

+Any cue types should be valid C identifiers, and any line not beginning with a C identifier should be treated as a comment.
+(So `#This is a comment` would be fine, as would `------------`).

 ## Timing and Processing

 When a script is started, the processor stores the start time, and a nominal current offset (which starts at 0).
 All script timings are relative to that start time.
 The processor will then dispatch events as fast as it can until it reaches a timing event (Time or Delay).
 Note that all delays are based on the difference between the nominal time and hte current time, so even if slow processing delays an individual event a little, we catch up by the next timestamp, and in the pathological case where we run past that, we will catch up as soon as we have a chance, and then things immediately return to normal.